PraneethJain/Advent-of-Code-2022/README.md

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

 # Hey There!
 These are my attempts at solving Advent of Code 2022.
-The solutions are written in the [Julia Programming Language](https://julialang.org/).
+The solutions are written in [Julia](https://julialang.org/) and [Python](https://www.python.org/).